MerlinPCarson/AudioRNN/README.md

 # AudioRNN

-  A recurrent neural audio generation alogrithm that trains on and predicts PCM samples.
+  A recurrent neural audio generation algorithm that trains on and predicts PCM samples.

   Requirements (Pipfile included for creating virtual environment with all requirements):